What Are B2B Demand Generation Services?

 10. Martal Group

-Martal Group serves organizations ranging from startups to Fortune 500 companies across industries including technology, healthcare, fintech, and manufacturing.
-The agency offers flexible engagement models including project-based campaigns and ongoing retainers.
-Programs run for minimum three-month periods.
+Martal Group serves organizations ranging from startups to Fortune 500 companies across technology, healthcare, fintech, and manufacturing.
+The agency's flexibility across company sizes and industries makes it a practical option for organizations that need outsourced SDR capacity without committing to a single-vertical specialist.
+Engagements are available as project-based campaigns or ongoing retainers, with minimum three-month program periods.

 Multi-channel prospecting across email, phone, and LinkedIn